-V = volume in ml of standard ammonium thiocyanate solution used in the titration, and

-M = mass in g of the dried material taken for the test.

 NOTE — Presence of chlorides increases the results for potassium bromide and the results shall therefore be corrected.
 One gram of chloride (as Cl) is equivalent to 3.35 g of potassium bromide.

 B-3 DETERMINATION OF pH OF AQUEOUS SOLUTION